isabella232/sfcc-helpcenter/content/md/cartridge-configuration/08-reference-entities.md

 Since Akeneo Connector for SFCC `V19.8.0`, the Connector can manage PIM Reference Entity.

-There are no special objects in SFCC corresponding to PIM Reference Entities Because of this limit, the connector imports the PIM `Reference Entities` to special SFCC `Content Asset` objects.
+There are no special objects in SFCC corresponding to PIM Reference Entities.
+Because of this limit, the connector imports the PIM `Reference Entities` to special SFCC `Content Asset` objects.

 Each PIM `Reference Entity` will be represented by a `Content Asset` in SFCC.